jkulton/ditto/README.md

 **[Website](https://ditto.pages.dev/)**

 A simple mock API for testing, prototyping, and general fun.
+Think of Ditto as a combination of an HTTP API and a key-value store.
+Whatever you `PUT` to a path will be returned when you `GET` that path.

 ## Setup